NextCenturyCorporation/nucleus/README.md

 ### Developing in Vue

-To use NUCLEUS in Vue applications, you can import, define, and initialize the NUCLEUS web components (as described above) or the (Vue wrapper components)[./wrappers/vue] (COMING SOON!).
+To use NUCLEUS in Vue applications, you can import, define, and initialize the NUCLEUS web components (as described above) or the [Vue wrapper components](./wrappers/vue) (COMING SOON!).
 The wrapper components allow you to bind the [Dataset](#datasets), [Services](#services), and options as attributes on the HTML element without the need to call the `init` function.

-You must also import the (Web Components Polyfills)[https://www.webcomponents.org/polyfills] into your Vue application.
+You must also import the [Web Components Polyfills](https://www.webcomponents.org/polyfills) into your Vue application.
 The specific implementation may change depending on your application's configuration, but, generally, you will need to:

 * Add the `@webcomponents/webcomponentsjs` and `copy-webpack-plugin` to your `package.json` `devDependencies`.
 * Import the `webcomponents/webcomponents-loader.js` `script` in your application's HTML.